lihaoyi/Metascala/readme.md

 Compatibility
 -------------
 Metascala implements a subset of the [Java Virtual Machine Specification](http://docs.oracle.com/javase/specs/jvms/se7/html/).
 The implementation has been mostly focused on the features that Metascala needs to run.
-Metascala itself is a medium sized Scala application (almost 3000LOC), making extensive use of the Scala standard library, using the ASM java library for dealing with the `.class` files.
 However, Metascala does not require (and hence does not implement) several pretty basic things such as:

 - **Multiple Threads**
 - **Custom ClassLoaders**